-I have worked as a Biodynamic Psychotherapist (UKCP registered) since 2000, with individuals presenting with a wide range of difficulties and specialise in using one-to-one mindfulness informed approaches in clinical settings.
+I have been working as a Biodynamic Psychotherapist (UKCP reg.) since 2000, with individuals presenting with a wide range of difficulties and specialise in using one-to-one mindfulness informed approaches in clinical settings.

-- MBSR/MBCT Teacher Training, Centre for Mindfulness Research and Practice (CMRP), University of Wales, Bangor
+- Supervisiors’ training, Centre for Mindfulness Research and Practice, University of Wales, Bangor (CMRP)

-- Dip.
-Biodynamic Psychotherapy, London School of Biodynamic Psychotherapy
+- Biodynamic Psychotherapy, London School of Biodynamic Psychotherapy

 - MSc Food Chemistry, University Bonn, Germany